 All in all the Lyrid meteor shower prospects look pretty good for 2018, though meteor showers are notorious for being fickle and not totally predictable.

 In a moonless sky, you might see from about 10 to 20 Lyrid meteors an hour at the shower’s peak on the morning of April 22.
 In 2018, the waxing moon will set before the primetime morning hours.

 Those predicted maxima assume you are watching in a dark, country sky.

-Of course, meteor showers are notorious for defying the most careful predictions.
-The Lyrids stand as no exception.
-An outburst of Lyrid meteors is always a possibility (though no Lyrid outburst is predicted for 2016).
+An outburst of Lyrid meteors is always a possibility, too, though no Lyrid outburst is predicted for 2018.

-For instance, American observers saw an outburst of nearly 100 Lyrid meteors per hour in 1982.
+In 1982, American observers did see an outburst of nearly 100 Lyrid meteors per hour.
 Around 100 meteors per hour were seen in Greece in 1922 and from Japan in 1945.

-By the way, if you do see a meteor … notice whether it leaves a persistent train – that is, an ionized gas trail that glows for a few seconds after the meteor has passed.
+If you see a meteor … notice whether it leaves a persistent train – that is, an ionized gas trail that glows for a few seconds after the meteor has passed.
 About a quarter of Lyrid meteors do leave persistent trains.

+It’s not true you need to recognize a meteor shower’s radiant point in order to see any meteors.
 You don’t need to identify Vega or its constellation Lyra in order to watch the Lyrid meteor shower.
-The idea that you must recognize a meteor shower’s radiant point in order to see any meteors is completely false.
-Any meteors visible the sky often appear unexpectedly, in any and all parts of the sky.
+Any meteors visible in the sky will likely appear unexpectedly, in any and all parts of the sky.